unlimit/sidekiq_uniq_example/README.md

       'args' => [1]
     )`

-Check http://localhost:3000/sidekiq/unique_digests, you will that lock was removed!
+Check http://localhost:3000/sidekiq/unique_digests, you will see that lock was removed!